 Some experts have suggested that the process could start with a U.S.-North Korea declaration that the Korean War has ended ― a move that would carry big symbolic weight but require fewer legal hurdles than turning the armistice agreement into a full peace treaty.
 That would potentially require coordination with Beijing as well as the approval of Congress.

 South Korea sees a declaration as a way to improve inter-Korean relations and pave the way for a peace treaty.
 But because Seoul is not a party to the armistice, its views carry less legal weight.
-And though Beijing has signaled its willingness for a peace treaty or declaration, the messages from Washington have been mixed.
+And although Beijing has signaled its willingness for a peace treaty or declaration, the messages from Washington have been mixed.

 What role does the United States play?

-Trump has shown public enthusiasm for the idea of a permanent peace, tweeting “KOREAN WAR TO END!" in April.
+President Trump has shown public enthusiasm for the idea of a permanent peace, tweeting “KOREAN WAR TO END!” in April.
 And according to a report from Vox, when Trump met with Kim in Singapore on June 12 for a historic U.S.-North Korea summit, he privately said he would sign a declaration to end the Korean War soon after their meeting.

-“Let us adopt the declaration on ending war, build a peace mechanism to make durable peace,” the North’s state-run Korean Central News Agency wrote last month.
+“Let us adopt the declaration on ending war, build a peace mechanism to make durable peace,” the North’s state-run Korean Central News Agency wrote last summer.
 “Let us not insist on ‘denuclearization first’ only and never pardon the unreasonable act of the U.S. forcing the north to make a unilateral concession!”

 The U.S. government is wary of rushing into a declaration of the end of the Korean War for much the same reason that North Korea wants it.
 Even though such a declaration may not carry significant legal weight, it would serve as a symbolic recognition of North Korea as a nuclear state and strengthen calls to downsize the U.S. military presence in South Korea.